top of page

 What are personality disorders and how do they differ from personality traits?

 A personality disorder describes long-standing patterns of thinking, feeling and relating that are very inflexible, persistent and cause significant difficulties in everyday life.
 These patterns usually begin in adolescence or early adulthood and affect several areas of functioning, such as relationships, emotional regulation, sense of self and decision-making.
+The difference between personality traits and personality disorders is mainly about intensity and impact.

 Many people recognise traits across different personality descriptions.
 This is normal and does not mean they have a disorder.
 A diagnosis is made only when the patterns are strong, long-lasting and cause significant distress or impairment.
 Only a qualified mental health professional can diagnose a personality disorder.